Shopify/shopify-api-ruby/docs/getting_started.md

 ## Requirements

 - A working knowledge of ruby and a web framework such as Rails or Sinatra
-- A private or custom app already set up in your test store or partner account
+- A custom app already set up in your test store or partner account
 - We recommend `ngrok` to tunnel traffic to your localhost for testing

 ## Installation